korniko98/pivot-atlas/docs/index.md

 	```
 </div>

-This project is a work in progress and cannot yet serve as a truly comprehensive guide to pivoting, but in time it could.
-If you would like to learn more about pivoting, I highly recommend checking out the references section listed at the end of this page.
+This project is a work in progress, but in time I hope it can serve as a comprehensive guide to pivoting.
+If you would like to learn more about pivoting and cyber threat intelligence, I highly recommend checking out the references listed at the end of this page.
 If you would like to contribute content to this project, please feel free to submit a pull request [here](https://github.com/korniko98/pivot-atlas).

 ## Frequently asked questions (FAQ)

 ### How should I use Pivot Atlas?
-* To learn about recommended pivots, check out the items in the **Artifacts** section.
+* To learn about recommended pivots, check out the items in the **[Artifacts](/artifacts)** section.
-* To learn about useful artifact fingerprints, take a look at the **[Fingerprints](/fingerprints)** page.
+* To learn about useful artifact fingerprints, take a look at the **[Fingerprints](/fingerprints)** section.
-* To learn about tools of the trade, head on over to the **[Tools](/tools)** page.
+* To learn about various tools of the trade, head on over to the **[Tools](/tools)** section.

-### What are the organizing principles of this website?
-In graph terminology, I've chosen to use nodes to represent artifacts, meaning things that exist in reality (i.e., cyberspace), whereas pivots are represented as egdes between them.
-Similarly, fingerprints (such as JA4) are also represented as edges, since they can be considered higher-order abstractions of artifacts (whether lossy or lossless), rather than artifacts in and of themselves.

-### What's the best way to contribute?
+### What's the best way to contribute to this project?
-Submit publicly known examples of investigations demonstrating novel or creative pivots.
-You can either submit a pull request or simply add an issue to the GitHub project.
+Submit information about publicly known examples of investigations demonstrating novel or creative pivots (or anything else you've noticed may be missing from this website).
+I also recommend reviewing the "Future plans" section of [this blogpost](/updates/2024/05/13/hello-world/) for ideas on other areas I'd like to expand or improve.
+To contribute, you can either submit a pull request yourself or simply add an issue to the GitHub project (pull requests are preferred but issues are welcome).

 ### Where can I learn more about pivoting?
 If you'd like to learn more about pivoting in cyber threat intelligence, be sure to check out the following resources: